Rami-Si7/my-version/README.md

 - Before i forget, when the player moves in the world and new chunks are generated, if we look inside the world there still boundry mesh between the newly generated terrain and the one that has been geenrated in the previous frame, maybe we can solve it by setting a frame time which will help, but if we did not, the game becomes very slow due to many operations happen at once.
 - I did not use texture, only colors, it was easier for to me now.
 - 6 hours.
-- you can watch the video of procedural generation by clicking [here](https://drive.google.com/file/d/1esg79KLc_E_xlj4RUUYRC174s3Jy_Nlx/view?usp=sharing)
+- you can watch the video of procedural generation by clicking [here](https://drive.google.com/file/d/1esg79KLc_E_xlj4RUUYRC174s3Jy_Nlx/view?usp=sharing) (BTW enjoy the music)